 Start your gardening seeds indoors, in soil, bags of peat, and plastic bags!
 Step-by-step instructions on how to start garden seedlings indoors so they are ready to plant in your growing zone!

-Growing Garden Seedlings Indoors
+How to Grow Garden Seedlings Indoors

-Mid April in New York State is a real mixed bag; 75° one day, 40° the next.
-Ah spring.
-We are still a few weeks away from planting in the ground up here, but as in most areas prep work has begun.
+Mid-April in New York State is a real mixed bag; 75° one day, 40° the next.
+Ah, spring.
+We are still a few weeks away from planting in the ground up here, but as in most areas, prep work has begun.

-We went to dinner with my brother this past week, and apparently he started a lot of seedlings.
+We went to dinner with my brother this past week, and apparently, he started a lot of seedlings.
 Burpee is currently his BFF.
 He has so many seedlings started and doing well (400!) that he offered me “whatever you want!”.

 He ordered from a variety of places including Burpee, Michigan Bulb, and Springhill.
 He also bought Jiffy Peat Pellets to start his seedlings.
 He said these have done very well.
-They are little tea cup like things that you add water to, and they “grow” right away.
+They are little tea cup-like things that you add water to, and they “grow” right away.
 You take a knife to open the top, make a hole and insert the seed.

 He also has potting soil seedlings, and they are several weeks behind the peat pots.
 He did say if this had been a normal winter/spring, the soil seedlings would have been way too far behind to plant on time.
 Because of the crazy weather this year though, those might be useful after all.

 ● He built the seedling stand out of cheap furring strips.